 Over 220 acres of land in Truro have been declared as an Area of Outstanding Beauty, pretty good for a city hey?!

-While you’re in Truro visit the Royal Cornwall Museum to see some stunning artefacts and relics, and to learn a whole load of other facts about Cornwall.
+One of the best things to do in Truro is to visit the Royal Cornwall Museum to see some stunning artefacts and relics, and to learn a whole load of other facts about Cornwall.

 Visit Truro in winter and you can witness the annual event, the City of Lights, where thousands of paper lanterns fill up the sky.